-Philip Morris International continues to lead tobacco in Saudi Arabia with its wide portfolio of brands.
-The company is looking to expand its portfolio in order to meet demand among the growing number of smokers in the country, despite the public smoking bans which are in force in the country.
-The company is expected to launch new brands focusing on low tar cigarettes in order to respond to rising health awareness and the recent tendency of smokers towards lower tar cigarettes.
+Philip Morris continued to lead cigarettes in 2016 thanks to a wide portfolio of brands.
+The company aims to expand its portfolio to meet demand from a growing number of smokers, despite the public smoking bans in force in the country.
+Philip Morris is expected to introduce economy and mid-priced brands to cater for the gradual consumer shift caused by price hikes.

 Euromonitor International Local Company Profiles are a concise set of briefings detailing the strategic direction taken by a company.
 Discover key contact details, the company background and their competitive positioning through this collection of snapshot company profiles.

-Product coverage: Cigarettes, Cigarettes Including RYO Stick Equivalent, Cigars, Smokeless Tobacco, Smoking Tobacco, Vapour Devices.
+Product coverage: Cigarettes, Cigars, Cigarillos and Smoking Tobacco, Smokeless Tobacco and Vapour Products.

 Data coverage: market sizes (historic and forecasts), company shares, brand shares and distribution data.